juju/docs/src/en/howto-privatecloud.md

 ```bash
 juju bootstrap <cloud> <controller name> --config tools-metadata-url=$SWIFT_URL
 ```

-The metadata-url specified with the config option should point to the endpoint you created in the previous step.

 If there are multiple possible networks available to the cloud, it is also necessary to specify the network label or UUID for Juju to use.
 Both the network label and